-We are living on thin ice - due to global crises and especially Russian President Vladimir Putin's war of aggression against Ukraine.
-Many things are in question.
-A new era, a new spirit of the times, is emerging because the barrel has overflowed.
+ENGLISH PRACTICE - Due to global crises and Vladimir Putin's war against Ukraine many things are in question.
+A new era, a new spirit of the times, is emerging.
 Significant changes are the result.
 There are major challenges with risks, but nevertheless a lot of positive potential.

-Acknowledging the zeitgeist is elementary because those who use the flywheel of the zeitgeist - always an essential aspect of the mechanisms for sustainable success - are naturally more successful.
+Oberau - Acknowledging the zeitgeist is elementary because those who use the flywheel of the zeitgeist - always an essential aspect of the mechanisms for sustainable success - are naturally more successful.
 When something no longer fits the times, whether in terms of thinking, behaviour, procedures, structures, systems, technologies - it loses acceptance, gets a strong headwind.
 But what fits the times will develop inexorably and enjoy a strong tailwind.

-In the first global crises of our young 21st century - from the financial crisis, to the climate crisis to the COVID-19 pandemic - we have spoken of worldwide disruptions.
+In the first global crises of our young 21st century - from the financial crisis, to the climate crisis, to the COVID-19 pandemic - we have spoken of worldwide disruptions.
 They have shaken established structures and orders: the financial and economic systems and the globalised supply chains.
 Globalisation has revealed its fragility and weakness at the knees.
 And they have shown that we do not have a Plan B.

 But now we are dealing with a conflict that dwarfs what has come before: Putin's war against Ukraine is an attack on our enlightened world.
 If we do not react properly now, the law of the strongest will soon prevail.
-A global struggle for the supremacy of 21stcentury political systems is looming.
+A global struggle for the supremacy of 21st century political systems is looming.
 A fundamental rethink is needed in dealing with despots and autocracies.